ionicblue/alexa-skill-tv-guide/README.md

 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.
 2. Click on the Create a Lambda Function or Get Started Now button.
 3. Skip the blueprint
-4. Name the Lambda Function "Tide-Pooler-Example-Skill".
+4. Name the Lambda Function "TV-Guide-Skill".
 5. Select the runtime as Node.js
 6. Go to the the src directory, select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
 7. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda